scflode/mysql-tools/README.md

 2) Copy config
 --------------

 Copy mysql-backup.cfg.dist to mysql-backup.cfg and fill in your settings.
-The cfg has to reside in the same folder as the shell script.
+The cfg file has to be passed as argument.

+3) Example

+    /usr/local/bin/mysql-backup.sh /home/me/mysql-backup.cfg

 Tested under
 ------------